-A draught test point is provided on the rear of the stove.
-Remove the grub screw and connect a draught gauge to the spigot tube.
-Typically, a flue draught of 2.2mm to a maximum 3.5mm water gauge (22 to 35 Pascals) is required for satisfactory appliance performance.
+Typically a flue draught at the flue collar of minimum 2.2mm to a maximum 3.5mm water gauge (22 to 35 Pascals) is required for satisfactory appliance performance.
 This relates to 12-25 Pascals at the tapping on EN13240/13229 test rigs.
-The flue draught should be checked under fire at high output and, if it exceeds the recommended maximum, a draught stabiliser should be fitted so that the rate of burning can be controlled to prevent over-firing.
-RESEAL TEST POINT WITH GRUB SCREW AFTER USE.
+The flue draught should be checked under fire at high output and, if it exceeds the recommended maximum, a draught stabiliser must be fitted so that the rate of burning can be controlled to prevent over-firing.